aloktp/US-HMDA-Mortgage-Dataset-Analysis/ml/readme.md

 # Machine Learning – Mortgage Underwriting Classification

+## Case Study Question

+Does borrower income, leverage, loan structure, and channel information explain mortgage approval outcomes in the HMDA dataset?

 ## Overview

 A scalable logistic regression model was developed using stochastic gradient descent (SGDClassifier) to classify mortgage approval outcomes from the US HMDA dataset.